-A recipient who is academically ineligible, decides against a faculty career path or who is not making satisfactory progress will not continue to be funded as a Cohen Scholar.
+A recipient who is not continuously enrolled in the program, academically ineligible, decides against a faculty career path, or who is not making satisfactory progress will not continue to be funded as a Cohen Scholar.

-Service Obligation: A recipient must sign a promissory note affirming that the recipient will serve as a nurse faculty at a Maryland institution with nursing degree programs by doing the following:
+Service Obligation: A recipient must sign a promissory note affirming that the recipient will serve as a nurse educator at a Maryland institution with nursing degree programs or as a hospital nurse educator by doing the following:

 1. work one year as a full-time nurse faculty member/hospital educator/ approved educational role for each academic year, or portion thereof, the award was received as a full-time or part-time student; or

 2. as outlined in a recipient’s service obligation agreement and promissory note.